 Any person (the consumer, a family member, or even another provider) may complain to the HDC alleging that any action of a provider is or appears to be in breach of the Code.

 Complaints can be made to the HDC or us, the Medical Council.
 We must advise the HDC of any complaints made to us.
 Contact details for the HDC are at the top of this page.

 Complaints made to an advocate that remain unresolved after advocacy assistance must be referred to the HDC, and the Medical Council must refer all patient care complaints about doctors to the HDC.
 The HDC is responsible for ensuring that each complaint about health care and disability services providers is dealt with appropriately.

-Chapter 29 of Cole's Medical practice in New Zealand contains more information on complaints
+Cole's Medical Practice in New Zealand contains more information on complaints.